simonmichael/hledger_site/index.md

 ### fully documented

 We practice documentation-driven development.
 Every feature must be **well documented**, and getting started must be easy.

 ### focussed on serving users

 hledger strives to be usable, practical and to provide real-world value.
 Intuitive features, bug-free operation and complete, accurate documentation are top goals.
-Currently it is particularly suited to techies, ie users who appreciate the power of text files, revision control, scriptability and double entry accounting.
+Currently it is particularly suited to techies, i.e. users who appreciate the power of text files, revision control, scriptability and double entry accounting.